Erysipelas: Epidemiology

-There is currently no validated recent data on the worldwide incidence of erysipelas.
+Currently, no validated recent data have been published on the worldwide incidence of erysipelas.
 From 2004 to 2005, UK hospitals reported 69,576 cases of cellulitis and 516 cases of erysipelas.
 One book stated that several studies have placed the prevalence rate between one and 250 in every 10,000 people.
 The development of antibiotics, as well as increased sanitation standards, has contributed to the decreased rate of incidence.
-Erysipelas caused systemic illness in up to 40% of cases reported by UK hospitals and 29% of people had recurrent episodes within three years.
+Erysipelas caused systemic illness in up to 40% of cases reported by UK hospitals, and 29% of people had recurrent episodes within three years.
 Anyone can be infected, although incidence rates are higher in infants and elderly.
 Several studies also reported a higher incidence rate in women.
-Four out of five cases occur on the legs, although historically the face was a more frequent site.
+Four out of five cases occur on the legs, although historically, the face was a more frequent site.